 Separate accounts are managed using a Global Growth strategy focused on growth opportunities throughout the global market.
 The Global Innovation Fund follows a similar strategy but emphasizes investments in the information technology, healthcare and consumer sectors.
 MayTech provides model delivery services to various wealth management platforms.
 The models offered this way are based on the Global Growth strategy.
 Further, MayTech offers sub-manager services to various institutional investors.
-The strategies implemented in these institutional portfolios are also based on the Global growth strategy.
+The strategies implemented in these institutional portfolios are also based on the Global Growth strategy.

 Maytech advisory services include recommendations to rollover client's or prospective client's retirement plans, such as a defined benefit plan, defined contribution plans, health savings plans, educational savings plans and individual retirement accounts ("IRA"), into another retirement account or IRA, managed by MayTech where we earn a fee.
 When we make rollover recommendations to manage retirement accounts, we are a fiduciary within the meaning of Title I of the Employee Retirement Income Security Act ("ERISA") and the Internal Revenue Code ("IRC"), which governs retirement accounts.
 As such, we operate under a special standard of care rule to provide prudent advice requiring us to act in your best interest and not put our interests ahead of yours, charge no more than a "reasonable fee", as defined under ERISA, and not make any false or misleading statements.
-We are required to give you basic information about our conflicts of interests, such as when we make rollover recommendations this allows us to earn an additional fee that is in our interest and to provide other conflicts of interest disclosures in the way we make money, as more fully described in under Item 10 of this Brochure.
+We are required to give you basic information about our conflicts of interest, such as when we make rollover recommendations this allows us to earn an additional fee that is in our interest and to provide other conflicts of interest disclosures in the way we make money, as more fully described in under Item 10 of this Brochure.

 C. Availability of Tailored Services for Individual Clients - MayTech does not generally intend to tailor its advisory services to the individual needs of its separate account and Fund clients (collectively, the "Clients").
 However, MayTech conducts due diligence on prospective Clients to assure that the strategy applied to the account fits the Client's investment goals and time horizon.
-Also, where a Client is subject to specific restrictions (e.g. portfolio diversification requirements), MayTech may tailor its services in accordance with such restrictions on a case-by-case basis if such restrictions will not materially alter its investment strategy and approach.
+Also, where a Client is subject to specific restrictions

+(e.g. portfolio diversification requirements), MayTech may tailor its services in accordance with such restrictions on a case-by-case basis if such restrictions will not materially alter its investment strategy and approach.

 MayTech will provide advisory services to each client pursuant to an investment management agreement (each, a "Management Agreement").
 Each client's individual investment guidelines and objectives are detailed in its respective Management Agreement and, in the case of the Global Innovation Fund, the offering memoranda.
-As per the fund offering memoranda, MayTech can accepts side letters; however, currently there are no such side-letter arrangements in place.
+As per the fund offering memoranda, MayTech can accept side letters; however, currently there are no such side-letter arrangements in place.
 Each Management Agreement will grant MayTech complete investment discretion within the confines of these investment guidelines and objectives.
-While Maytech generally provides discretionary asset management services, it also overseas non-discretionary assets to accommodate certain clients' needs.
+While Maytech generally provides discretionary asset management services, it also oversees non-discretionary assets to accommodate certain clients' needs.

-- D. Wrap Fee Programs MayTech does not participate in wrap fee programs. - E. Clients Assets Under Management As of December 31, 2022, MayTech has \$366,211,422 of regulatory assets under management ("RAUM"), of which \$54,875,722 is non-discretionary and \$311,335,700 is discretionary.
-Maytech has \$47,665,590 in assets under advisement representing our third-party model delivery services.
+- D. Wrap Fee Programs MayTech does not participate in wrap fee programs. - E. Clients Assets Under Management As of December 31, 2024, MayTech managed or advised \$993,431,555 for clients, including \$848,468,606 in regulatory assets under management on a discretionary and non-discretionary basis and another \$144,962,949 in assets under advisement for model delivery accounts.